APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Related Work

 \section{Related Work}

-\paragraph{Limitations of Existing Metrics} The primary approach for evaluating plain language summaries incorporates evaluation metrics for summarization and simplification, and human evaluation \citep{jain2021summarization, ondov2022survey}.
-While ROUGE \citep{lin2004rouge} and BLEU \citep{sulem2018bleu} are frequently employed in PLS assessment, their efficacy is limited due to the reliance on high-quality reference summaries, which are often challenging to obtain for PLS.
-Further, these metrics struggle to accurately identify hallucinations, especially crucial for PLS in the health domain to accurately inform health decisions \citep{wallace2021generating, pagnoni2021understanding}.
-Though human evaluation offers thorough assessment, the high costs and time needed impede scalability for larger datasets.
+\paragraph{Limitations of Existing Metrics} The primary approach for evaluating plain language summaries adopts evaluation metrics for summarization and simplification, coupled with human evaluation \citep{jain2021summarization, ondov2022survey}.
+While ROUGE \citep{lin2004rouge} and BLEU \citep{sulem2018bleu} are frequently employed in PLS assessment, their efficacy is limited due to the reliance on high-quality reference summaries, which are often challenging to obtain for PLS or may not exist at all.
+Further, these metrics struggle to accurately identify hallucinations, especially crucial for PLS in the health domain to accurately inform health decisions \citep{wallace2021generating, pagnoni2021understanding, wang-etal-2023-automated}.
+Though human evaluation offers thorough assessment \cite{hardy2019highres}, the high costs and time needed impede scalability for larger datasets.
 While recent progress in prompt-based evaluation shows potential for assessing factuality \citep{luo2023chatgpt} and summarization quality \citep{gao2023human}, their efficacy for PLS is yet to be validated.
 Our work aims to fill these gaps through a systematic examination of these metrics within the PLS context.

-\paragraph{Robust Analysis with Synthetic Data} Synthetic data has been widely used in NLP tasks to evaluate metrics, including text generation \cite{he2022blind, sai2021perturbation}, natural language inference \cite{chen2022menli, mccoy2019right}, question answering \cite{ribeiro2019red}, and reading comprehension \cite{sugawara2020assessing}.
+\paragraph{Robust Analysis with Synthetic Data} Synthetic data has been widely used in NLP to evaluate metrics, for tasks such as text generation \cite{he2022blind, sai2021perturbation}, natural language inference \cite{chen2022menli, mccoy2019right}, question answering \cite{ribeiro2019red}, and reading comprehension \cite{sugawara2020assessing}.
 Yet, no prior work has focused on the PLS task or incorporated simplification into their benchmarks.
-Additionally, previous studies lack granular analyses to capture the nuanced relationship between text changes and score changes.
-Our research endeavors to bridge these gaps by crafting perturbations that mirror real-world errors within the PLS context.
+Additionally, previous studies lack granular analyses to capture nuanced relationships between text changes and score changes.
+Our research endeavors to bridge these gaps by crafting perturbations that mirror real-world errors found in PLS.